alaagawish/Foodie/README.md

 + Backup your data

 # How to use
-## we use Android studio to Create Foodie and Firebase to backup data
+## We used Android studio to Create Foodie, Firebase to backup data, Room for local storage and space for retrieving data after backup, Shared Preference for keeping the user sign in

 ### Navigation through Foodie